djwojtas/spring-boot-rest-skeleton/README.md

 ### Structure

-This project contains the basic structure to start building a RESTful API with Spring Boot.
-As you can see in the following diagram the project is structured in three main parts:
+This project contains the basic structure to start building a RESTful API with SpringBoot.
+As you can see in the following diagram, the project contains three main parts:

-1. **Controller**: it will be the attendant of all the requests which be made to our API.
-It's main object will be delegate those requests to the corresponding service and serve the response or error as appropiate.
+1. **Controller**: it will be the attendant of serve all the requests which are made to our API.
+Its main object will be delegate those requests to the corresponding service and serve the response or error as appropiate.
-2. **Service**: it will interact with de appropiate DAO or maybe with another service from other system in orden to generate the response to the request.
+2. **Service**: it will interact with de appropiate DAO or maybe with another service from any other system in orden to generate the response to the request.
 3. **DAO/Service**: it will obtain the necessary data to generate the response, either from our own database or from another system.

 <p align="center">